Andrew Lee Jones

-Andrew Lee Jones (c.
-1955 – July 22, 1991) was an American executed for murder.
+Andrew Lee Jones (August 24, 1955 – July 22, 1991) was an American executed for murder.
 He was tried, convicted, and executed in the electric chair in Louisiana for the murder of Tumekica Jackson.
 He was the last inmate to die in Louisiana's infamous electric chair, "Gruesome Gertie".

 Overview

 On February 17, 1984, eleven-year-old Tumekica Jackson was living with her mother and her grandparents in the Scotlandville area of Baton Rouge.
 At 4:00 a.m., the grandmother discovered that Tumekica was missing from her bedroom.
 The police discovered that someone had broken the screen of the rear den window and had opened the back door.
 In the muddy ground near the house, police obtained a cast of an imprint made by the left shoe from a pair of size 8⅓ tennis shoes.
 There were no signs of a struggle inside the house.

 The investigation immediately focused on Jones because his stormy romantic relationship of several years with Tumekica's mother had been broken off by her the week before.
 Tumekica knew Jones well, and he had been in the home many times.
 On the evening of Tumekica's disappearance, Jones had called the mother's home three times and had told the grandmother that he would not be responsible for his actions if the mother continued to refuse to see him.

 About 6:30 a.m., the police went to the apartment where Jones lived with his sister, Terry Jones, and his half-brother, Abraham Mingo.
 Jones told the police he had been home all night, and both his sister and half-brother confirmed his story.

 A few hours later, Terry Jones called the police and said she may have been "mistaken" about Jones being home all night.
 After questioning her further, the police obtained a written consent to search the apartment about 10:00 a.m.
 When no one answered the officer's knock, Terry Jones used her key to open the door.
 Officers found Jones in the bathroom washing a pair of size 8⅓ tennis shoes.
 The bath tub was full of dirt and leaves.
 The officers seized the tennis shoes and a pair of green gloves, and they requested that Jones give them a statement at the station.
 After signing a waiver, Jones gave the police a tape-recorded statement in which he denied any knowledge of the offense.
 He was then allowed to leave with his sister.